rishabh-bector/Deduct/README.md

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/map.png)

 In the middle-left of the image above is our drone (the square with 2 colors).
 There is also a dark path leading to the light green target.
 Your task is to guide the drone to the target.
 However, you are a highly intelligent being, with highly abstract tools.
-The top view display shows your controls:
+The top display shows your controls:

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/control.png)